vdevos/C-LIFO/README.md

 track of your process' `start time` and `push` this onto the buffer when your function ends you can `pop` it off again and calculate the difference: `current-time` - `start-time`

-The nice thing is you won't have to keep track of timestamps withing each function and it also works nested/recursive (as long as you push and pop consequently!)
+The good thing is you don't have to keep track of timestamps withing each function itself and that it also works for nested functions (as long as you push and pop consequently!)

 __TIP__ You can adjust the `struct item` in `lifo.h` for other data types (char* or other structs)